 From here make your way to the charming town of Bernal, home to Mexico’s largest monolith.
-You might be wandering what a monolith is, but trust me you are not alone.
+You might be wondering what a monolith is, but trust me you are not alone.
 A monolith is a solid stone and you cannot miss it upon arrival in Bernal.
-Spend a night drinking cervezas on a terrace, eating yummy gorditas and marveling at the granduer of the rock.
+Spend a night drinking cervezas on a terrace, eating yummy gorditas, and marveling at the grandeur of the rock.

-Next you will make a quick pit stop in Querétaro before your final decent into San Miguel de Allende.
+Next, you will make a quick pit stop in Querétaro before your final descent into San Miguel de Allende.
 Descending into this charming town in central Mexico is like entering a fairy tale.
-The cobbled stone streets, colorful painted houses and stunningly beautiful cathedral all give the feeling of a dream.
+The cobbled stone streets, colorfully painted houses, and stunningly beautiful cathedral all give the feeling of a dream.

 San Miguel de Allende is the perfect place to end your road trip through Central Mexico!